 What may be less clear is what happens on the death of an RRSP or RRIF owner.
-Frequently asked questions have been addressed in order to provide more clarity in an area that may not be entirely understood.
+Frequently asked questions have been addressed to provide more clarity in an area that may not be entirely understood.

-Why am I receiving a T4RSP or T4RIF¹?
+Why am I receiving a T4RSP or T4RIF?¹

 What are the income tax implications?

 The value of your RRSP or RRIF, as indicated on the T4RSP or T4RIF slip, must be included in your income for the year of death.
 This amount is fully taxable as regular income.
-However, as discussed later, there are ways to reduce or eliminate your taxes payable on the income from your RRSP or RRIF upon death.
+However, as discussed later, there are ways to reduce or eliminate your taxes payable on income from your RRSP or RRIF on death.

 What about income earned after the date of death?

 One exception to this rule is when an RRSP or RRIF is provided by an insurance company.
-The income earned after December 31, 2021 from a life insurance company RRSP or RRIF will receive the same tax treatment described above no matter when the death proceeds are paid.
+The income earned after December 31, 2022 from a life insurance company RRSP or RRIF will receive the same tax treatment described above no matter when the death proceeds are paid.

-It is also possible to have any post-death decreases in the value of the RRSP or RRIF carried back and deducted against the year of death RRSP or RRIF income inclusion.
+It’s also possible to have any post-death decreases in the value of the RRSP or RRIF carried back and deducted against the year of death RRSP or RRIF income inclusion.

 How can the income tax bill on death be reduced?

-It is possible to minimize the RRSP or RRIF income inclusion on death and on income earned in the RRSP or RRIF up to December 31st of the year after death if the deceased’s RRSP or RRIF is left to a “qualified beneficiary.”
-The beneficiary of the RRSP or RRIF can be named directly on the plan document, or in the deceased’s will.
-Sometimes, the deceased’s will may state that a particular person is the beneficiary of a certain amount of the estate, which includes the deceased’s RRSP or RRIF (if there’s no named beneficiary(ies) on the RRSP or RRIF, or if the beneficiary(ies) predeceased) the annuitant.⁴
+It’s possible to minimize the RRSP or RRIF income inclusion on death and on income earned in the RRSP or RRIF up to December 31 of the year after death if the deceased’s RRSP or RRIF is left to a qualifying survivor.
+The beneficiary of the RRSP or RRIF can be named directly on the plan document or in the deceased’s will.
+Sometimes, the deceased’s will may state that a particular person is the beneficiary of a certain amount of the estate, which includes the deceased’s RRSP or RRIF (if there are no named beneficiaries on the RRSP or RRIF, or if the beneficiaries predeceased the annuitant).⁴

-Who is a qualified beneficiary?
+Who is a qualifying survivor?

-- Spouse or common-law partner⁵
+- spouse or common-law partner⁵

-- Financially dependent infirm child or grandchild
+- financially dependent infirm child or grandchild

-- Financially dependent child or grandchild
+- financially dependent child or grandchild.

 Spouse or common-law partner